zchee/golang-wiki/Go2ErrorHandlingFeedback.md

 - _Your Name_, “[_Title_](#URL)”, _month year_

-To make it easier to see new feedback.
-Please help to keep the list sorted in reverse-chronological order by including your new entry at the **top** of the list.
+To make it easier to see new feedback, please add your new proposal to the top of the section it is place in.